 - Table 1 for the Inpatient Core files (record = inpatient stay) - Table 2 for the Hospital Weights files (record = hospital) - Table 3 for the Disease Severity Measures files (record = inpatient stay).
-This file was added beginning with the 2003 KID. - Table 4 for the Diagnosis and Procedure Groups files (record = inpatient stay).
-This file was added beginning with the 2006 KID.
+This file was added beginning with the 2003 KID.

 The tables in Appendix III are not complete documentation for the data.
-Please refer to the KID documentation located on the HCUP-US Web site (http://hcup-us.ahrq.gov) for comprehensive information about data elements and the files.
+Please refer to the KID documentation located on the HCUP-US Web site (www.hcup-us.ahrq.gov) for comprehensive information about data elements and the files.